Whip Cream, foolproof recipe for stabilized whipped cream with a festive touch!

 As you can tell, this recipe really can’t get much easier.
 All you do it whip up some cream, add a few pantry staples and you’re done!

-Every time I use this cinnamon whipped cream on a dessert I like to add another little dash of cinnamon on top, I just think it looks super pretty!
+Every time I use this whipped cream on a dessert I like to add another little dash of cinnamon on top, I just think it looks super pretty!

 - Stand mixer, for whipping!